lavinia roberts

 Three generations of estranged women, Nico, a young transgender woman, her mother Eva, who runs a Botanica, and Sibella, Eva’s spunky Italian, Catholic mother, fight to discover the sacred in a world ruled by commodification.

-Downtown Urban Theatre Festival, Here Arts Center, Manhattan, NY, March 2013
+Downtown Urban Theatre Festival, Here Arts Center, (Production) Manhattan, NY – March 2013

-Women’s Work Lab, New Perspectives Theatre, Manhattan, NY, Aug.
+Women’s Work Lab, New Perspectives Theatre, (Production) Manhattan, NY – Aug.
 2012

 me dutf